nvda-es/devguides_translation/original_docs/nvdaPy3.md

 This document outlines rationale and steps for moving NVDA from Python 2.7 to 3.x.

-IMPORTANT: this document is a draft document that can change periodically.
+IMPORTANT: due to ongoing pre-transition activities, this document is subject to change without notice.

 ## Background